sauveerk/projects/Cloudformation-Iac-CI-CD-Pipeline.md

         - Key: Purpose
           Value: Testing CFT Pipelne
 ```
 - Parameters.json passes bucket name as a parameter.
+This is an optional file.
+I have added it here just to show this feature.

  ```
   {